mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 There must be some good reason for this since both Cypress and Playwright do this, but the Docker images don't actually contain the software.
 That is, the Playwright Docker image does not contain Playwright and the Cypress Docker image doesn't contain Cypress.
 Instead, the Docker images contain the _dependencies_ you need to install Playwright or Docker respectively.
 So the first step after launching the Playwright Docker image is to install Playwright.

 When I complained about this for Cypress, they added a special cypress/included image that actually does contain Cypress.

+## In summary

+In Playwright, more things seem to work the way I expect.
+I don't have to find complicated workarounds for regular tasks, and Playwright is easier to get up and running.